Digital Marketing for Events – 5 Social Media Tips to Increase Event Attendance

 It can be extremely demanding to increase event attendance, but as we all know there is nothing worse than spending months planning an event, only to have a disappointing turnout.

 If you want to boost event attendance, you need get your event in front of the right people.
 But what’s the best way?

 The most efficient and cost-effective way to generate a buzz around your event is to create and implement a solid social media strategy.
 It can, however, be difficult to know where to begin, or where to focus your attention with social media… and that’s why you’re here right?
 So, without further ado… Here are 5 social media tips to help increase attendance at your event.

 1. Start Early & Post Frequently

-You may be worried about revealing too much too soon, but offering teasers, drip feeding content and behind the scenes looks can generate a lot of curiosity without being too transparent.
-Following the model of large anticipated films is good practice; tease dates and short snippets well in advance without giving the plotline away.
+You may be worried about revealing too much too soon, but offering teasers, drip-feeding content and behind-the-scenes looks can generate a lot of curiosity without being too transparent.
+Following the model of largely anticipated films is good practice; tease dates and short snippets well in advance without giving the plotline away.

 Something as simple as “We’ve got something really exciting planned for December… Can you guess what it is?” will generate a lot of discussion and curiosity.

 After all, the earlier you start posting the sooner your audience can add your event to their calendars…